cabbi-bio/ESM-R-script/README.md

 2. Change the “output_filename” variable to the desired output name for the output XLSX.
 3. Provide a minimum length (cm) of a collection of samples(e.g., cores) that will be kept in the dataset for the “min_core_length_cm” variable.
 4. The "extrapolation" variable must be set to TRUE (allow extrapolation outside the sample mass) or FALSE (do not allow extrapolation outside the sample mass).
 5. Last, the “ESM_depths_cm” vector must contain the depths (cm) in the reference samples at which the equivalent soil masses are calculated.
-All deptsh provided in this vector must be present in the collection reference samples.
+All depth provided in this vector must be present in the collection reference samples.

 # Output
 The output spreadsheet has two sheets: one for fixed depth and the other for equivalent soil mass.
+The Ref_ID contains blank values in the FD sheet because reference samples are ot used in FD calculations.
+All soil properties are given in the ESM sheet are ESM-based.
+* Soil_g_cm2: Total sample soil mass (g soil cm-2)
+* SOC_g_cm2: SOC mass within the sample (g SOC cm-2)
+* SOM_g_cm2: SOM mass within the sample (g SOM cm-2)
+* Min_Soil_g_cm2: Mineral soil mass within the sample (g mineral soil cm-2)
+* Cum_Soil_g_cm2: The cumulative soil within each group of samples (g soil cm-2)
+* Cum_SOC_g_cm2: The cumulative SOC mass within each group of samples (g SOC cm-2)
+* Cum_SOM_g_cm2: The cumulative SOM mass within each group of samples (g SOM cm-2)
+* Cum_Min_Soil_g_cm2: The cumulative mineral soil mass within each group of samples (g mineral soil cm-2)

+#Citation
-Citation: Von Haden, A.C., Yang, W.H., DeLucia, E.H.
+Von Haden, A.C., Yang, W.H., DeLucia, E.H.
 April 20, 2020.
 “Soils’ Dirty Little Secret: Depth‐Based Comparisons can be Inadequate for Quantifying Changes in Soil Organic Carbon and Other Mineral Soil Properties.”
 Global Change Biology.
 DOI: 10.1111/gcb.15124.